dciccale/nativeColorPicker/README.md

 # nativeColorPicker

-A JavaScript Native Color Picker Polyfill for *Internet Explorer*
+A JavaScript Native Color Picker Polyfill for *Internet Explorer* for the HTML5 <input type="color">

 ## Browser support
 IE5.5+